 Mankind faces many ecological and social challenges.
 Global trends, like climate change, resource depletion, the destruction of natural ecosystems or social injustice are but some of the many issues that need to be addressed in the next years and centuries.
-Against this background, the main goal of the Chair is to investigate how firms and the individuals within them (can) contribute to an ecologically and socially sustainable development.
+Against this background, the main goal of the Management Research Group at the University of Oldenburg is to investigate how firms and the individuals within them (can) contribute to an ecologically and socially sustainable development.

 To achieve this goal, our research focuses on topics at the intersection of (1) strategic management, (2) sustainability, and (3) innovation.
 Research questions we address in this context are: